PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 `git add .`") }}

-If all goes well, you should be welcomed with the neovim welcome message and the version should correspond to the current stable version.
+If all goes well, you should be welcomed with the Neovim welcome message and the version should correspond to the current stable version.

 {{ end() }}